amadoudiop04/PokemonLikeCsharp/README.md

 -SQL server management V20.2

+NB:

+Images are stored in a JSON file to avoid modifying the DB

-NB: if you don't have a SQL server database you can create one by running this script:
+If you don't have a SQL server database you can create one by running this script:

  -- Database creation